nkyorov/sitemap_generator/README.md

 # Sitemap Generator Tool

 > Based on single threaded web crawler.
+Implemented in Python3.
 The general behaviour can be described as neutral/polite.
 Sitemap is created in both XML file format, as well as plotted as a graph.
 Developed as part of the degree specification for BSc Computer Science with Distributed Systems, University of Leeds 2019.
 ## Table of Contents

 - [Manual Installation](#manual_installation)